ulno/doc/videos/2020-04-25 Rhasspy, node-red, mycroft/part2/desc.md

 Here is one of the issues I discussed in the movie: https://community.rhasspy.org/t/did-anyone-get-precise-working-as-a-wakeword-system-for-rhasspy-2-5/750/4

-Hope the installation runs a bit smoother for you than for me,
+Hope the installation runs a bit smoother for you than for me.

+Next part is here: https://github.com/ulno/doc/edit/master/videos/2020-04-25%20Rhasspy,%20node-red,%20mycroft/part3/desc.md

 ## End Matter